flyteorg/flyteidl/protos/docs/admin/admin.rst

    "NAMED_ENTITY_ACTIVE", "0", "By default, all named entities are considered active and under development."
    "NAMED_ENTITY_ARCHIVED", "1", "Archived named entities are no longer visible in the UI."
-   "SYSTEM_GENERATED", "2", "System generated entities that aren't explicitly created or managed by a user."
+   "SYSTEM_GENERATED", "2", "System generated entities that aren&#39;t explicitly created or managed by a user."